top of page

 • Goodwill is using large bins in their donation line, and they are asking donors to put their goods directly into the bins in order to limit contact.
 Be sure to pack like items with like items - pack clothes together, pack hard goods together, and home decor soft goods together.
 Do not mix bags!

 • Always remember to donate something in the condition that you would want to buy it.
 It can cost organizations a lot of money to sift through and dispose of items that cannot be sold or reused.
-Do your part to make sure you are helping the cause!
+So do your part to make sure you are helping the cause on every level!

 • If - in normal times :) - you are traveling quite a bit, keep any of your travel toiletries and other travel items (neck pillow, portable charger, etc.) inside your suitcase.
 Your suitcase is already taking up a decent amount of room, so just keep everything travel-related in one place for when you need it.
 You will have to pack and unpack less stuff when travel rolls around, giving you the gift of more time.